dbosoft/SAPHub/README.md

 To communicate with the API Module it requires a message exchange to be set up ([see below](#message-exchanges)).

 **Quickstart:**
-You can start this app together with SAPHub.ApiEndpoint and RabbitMq as message exchange using docker compose.
+You can start this app together with SAPHub.UI, SAPHub.ApiEndpoint and RabbitMq as message exchange using docker compose.
 1. Configure the SAP connection settings in your user secrets ([see below](#sap-connection)) on project **SAPHub.SAPConnector**.
 2. Open a command prompt in project directory.
 3. Run command `docker-compose up`.